suhaxa4/Testing_vuln_1/README.md

 Recommendations-
 1. Update Software:
    - Ensure the web server and associated software are updated to their latest versions.

-2. Secure DNS Configurations:
-   - Add SPF and DKIM records to the DNS to mitigate email spoofing risks.

 3. Enhance SSL/TLS Security:
    - Disable weak ciphers and implement a strong HTTPS configuration.